Actual and potential infinity: Opposition from the Intuitionist school

 The mathematical meaning of the term "actual" in actual infinity is synonymous with definite, completed, extended or existential, but not to be mistaken for physically existing.
 The question of whether natural or real numbers form definite sets is therefore independent of the question of whether infinite things exist physically in nature.

 Proponents of intuitionism, from Kronecker onwards, reject the claim that there are actually infinite mathematical objects or sets.
 Consequently, they reconstruct the foundations of mathematics in a way that does not assume the existence of actual infinities.
 On the other hand, constructive analysis does accept the existence of the completed infinity of the integers.

 For intuitionists, infinity is described as potential; terms synonymous with this notion are becoming or constructive.
 For example, Stephen Kleene describes the notion of a Turing machine tape as "a linear 'tape', (potentially) infinite in both directions."
 To access memory on the tape, a Turing machine moves a read head along it in finitely many steps: the tape is therefore only "potentially" infinite, since — while there is always the ability to take another step — infinity itself is never actually reached.

 Mathematicians generally accept actual infinities.
-Georg Cantor is the most significant mathematician who defended actual infinities, equating the Absolute Infinite with God.
+Georg Cantor is the most significant mathematician who defended actual infinities.
 He decided that it is possible for natural and real numbers to be definite sets, and that if one rejects the axiom of Euclidean finiteness (that states that actualities, singly and in aggregates, are necessarily finite), then one is not involved in any contradiction.

 The present-day conventional finitist interpretation of ordinal and cardinal numbers is that they consist of a collection of special symbols, and an associated formal language, within which statements may be made.
 All such statements are necessarily finite in length.
 The soundness of the manipulations is founded only on the basic principles of a formal language: term algebras, term rewriting, and so on.
 More abstractly, both (finite) model theory and proof theory offer the needed tools to work with infinities.
 One does not have to "believe" in infinity in order to write down algebraically valid expressions employing symbols for infinity.

-Classical set theory

-The philosophical problem of actual infinity concerns whether the notion is coherent and epistemically sound.